 The Council set its budget for 2017/18 at its meeting of 2nd March 2017.
 This report provides Members with an update of the financial position of the Council, including changes since that date.
-This report was considered by the Finance and Democracy Committee at the meeting of 20th November 2017.

-CORPORATE PRIORITIES Spending your money in the most efficient way to achieve excellent services (Value for Money) ٧ Delivering the services that customers expect of an excellent council (Clean and Green) ٧ Working with all partners (Vibrant Economy) ٧ To make sure Fylde continues to be one of the most desirable places to live (A Great Place to Live) ٧ Promoting Fylde as a great destination to visit (A Great Place to Visit) ٧
+CORPORATE PRIORITIES Spending your money in the most efficient way to achieve excellent services (Value for Money) ٧ Delivering the services that customers expect of an excellent council (Clean and Green) ٧ Working with all partners (Vibrant Economy) To make sure Fylde continues to be one of the most desirable places to live (A Great Place to Live) ٧ Promoting Fylde as a great destination to visit (A Great Place to Visit) ٧